 - The Spring configuration XML file.

-You can use both Constructor-based and Setter-based Dependency Injection.
-The best solution is using constructor arguments for mandatory dependencies and setters for optional dependencies.
+Ans: You can use both Constructor-based and Setter-based Dependency Injection.
+The best solution is to use constructor arguments for mandatory dependencies and setters for optional dependencies.

-The Spring Beans are Java Objects that form the backbone of a Spring application.
+Ans: Spring beans scope interview questions - The Spring Beans are Java Objects that form the backbone of a Spring application.
 They are instantiated, assembled, and managed by the Spring IoC container.
-These beans are created with the configuration metadata that is supplied to the container, for example, in the form of XML <bean/> definitions.
+These beans are created with the configuration metadata that is supplied to the container, for example, in the form of XML definitions.

-Beans defined in spring framework are singleton beans.
-There is an attribute in bean tag named “singleton” if specified true then bean becomes singleton and if set to false then the bean becomes a prototype bean.
-By default it is set to true.
-So, all the beans in spring framework are by default singleton beans.
+Beans defined in the spring framework are singleton beans.
+There is an attribute in the bean tag named “singleton” if specified true then the bean becomes singleton and if set to false then the bean becomes a prototype bean.
+By default, it is set to true.
+So, all the beans in the spring framework are by default singleton beans.

-A Spring Bean definition contains all configuration metadata which is needed for the container to know how to create a bean, its lifecycle details and its dependencies.
+Ans: A Spring Bean definition contains all configuration metadata that is needed for the container to know how to create a bean, its lifecycle details, and its dependencies.

 - Annotation-based configuration

 Q24) How do you define the scope of a bean?